-What Do You Know? is an award winning 13-minute film produced by HRC Welcoming Schools for elementary school educators and parents/caregivers.
+What Do You Know? is an award winning short film produced by HRC Welcoming Schools for elementary school educators and parents/caregivers.
 The film features students from Alabama and Massachusetts discussing what they know about LGBTQ people, what they hear at school and how teachers can help.
 The students offer thoughtful, poignant commentary on their experiences in school with LGBTQ topics and show that students already know about and want teachers to discuss LGBTQ people and topics in the classroom with them.

 The students in the film were not coached on what to say, but instead speak from their own experiences.
 The students are a diverse group: